Konstantin Päts: 1918–1940: Independent Republic of Estonia

-Päts was one of the candidates in the presidential elections that were supposed to be held in April 1934, but the Vaps Movement candidate Andres Larka and even lieutenant general Johan Laidoner were both thought to be more popular candidates than Päts.
+Päts was one of the candidates in the presidential elections that were supposed to be held in April 1934, but the Vaps Movement candidate Andres Larka and even lieutenant general Johan Laidoner were both clearly more popular candidates than Päts in the public opinion.
 The campaign was accompanied by threats by the Vaps Movement to take power and rumours of a forthcoming coup.
 In early March 1934, Päts's political opponent Jaan Tõnisson compared the Vaps Movement with the Nazis in Germany and advised the government to take necessary action against the movement.
 Konstantin Päts then carried out a self-coup on 12 March 1934.
 He was supported by general Johan Laidoner and the army.

 A state of emergency was declared and the Vaps Movement was disbanded, with about 400 members arrested, including the presidential candidate Andres Larka.
-Johan Laidoner was appointed Commander in Chief of the Armies.
-The period following the coup became known as the Era of Silence and was marked by the collapse of democracy and a gradual transition to authoritarianism.
+Johan Laidoner was reappointed Commander in Chief of the Army.
+The period following the self-coup in 1934-1938 has been called by some politicians and historians the "Era of silence" which was marked by some degree of authoritarianism by Päts.

 Speaking in the parliament on 15 March 1934, Päts stated that the Estonian people were "blinded by the propaganda of the Vaps Movement and ill-minded because of it, and the power could therefore not be in the hands of the people".
 On 15–16 March 1934, the parliament (Riigikogu) approved Päts' actions in hopes of saving Estonian democracy.
 Päts postponed the presidential elections for the duration of the emergency, expressing concern about "emotions being too high because of anti-government agitation by the Vaps Movement".

 In August 1934, Päts appointed Karl August Einbund as Minister of Internal Affairs, making him the third leading figure of the era next to Päts and Laidoner.
 In September, the Agitation and Propaganda Department was created, in October, all parliamentary work was suspended after the opposition criticized the political restrictions and in December, censorship was introduced.

 In February 1935, the Patriotic League (Isamaaliit) was formed to replace political parties, while all other political organizations were suspended in March 1935.
 Päts stated in his opinions at the time that political organizations should unite the society, not fragment it.
-The initial state of emergency was declared for six months in March 1934, but after September 1934, Päts extended it for a year in a total of six times.XX sajandi kroonika, I osa.
-Eesti Entsüklopeediakirjastus.
-Tallinn, 2002.
-P. 406.XX sajandi kroonika, I osa.
-Eesti Entsüklopeediakirjastus.
-Tallinn, 2002.
-P. 434XX sajandi kroonika, I osa.
-Eesti Entsüklopeediakirjastus.
-Tallinn, 2002.
-P. 465.
+The initial state of emergency was declared for six months in March 1934, but after September 1934, Päts extended it for a year in a total of six times.